-It all starts with an idea.
-Create an initiative to let other people know what you want to do.
-An initiative is an idea, or a proposal, alongside a justification for it.
+Everything starts with an idea.
+Create an initiative to tell others what you want to do.
+An initiative is an idea or proposal that comes with a rationale.

 After looking at the different initiatives, support the ones you like.
-Doing so shows the author (or initiator) just how popular their initiative is.
+This way you show the author (or initiator) how popular his initiative is.

-Participants can also suggest improvements of initiatives while indicating their importance—whether they “should” or “must” be adopted.
+Participants can also suggest improvements to initiatives while indicating how important they are—whether they “should” or “must” be adopted.

-Participants can determine whether or not suggestions from other participants should be implemented into the initiative.
-Based on these suggestions, LiquidFeedback provides quantified feedback that gives the initiator an idea on how to gain more support.
+Initiators can decide whether or not to include other participants' suggestions in the initiative.
+Based on these suggestions, LiquidFeedback provides the initiator with quantified feedback on how to gain more support.

-Based on the feedback, the initiator can also update the initiative to achieve more support.
-Doing so can help the initiative reach a majority.
+Based on the feedback, the initiator can update the initiative to gain more support.
+In this way, the initiative can reach a majority.

-If you don’t like an initiative, consider suggesting an alternative initiative, or a counterproposal.
-You can also wait for the voting to start in order to disapprove of the initiative.
+If you disagree with an initiative, you can propose an alternative or a counter-proposal.
+You can also wait until voting begins to reject the initiative.

-Because all initiatives with significant support become voting options, the discussion sometimes brings about alternatives upon which to vote.
-LiquidFeedback offers a preferential voting system that allows users to not only vote yes or no, but also to indicate preferences, such as favorites and second choices.
-The voting process determines the collective preference of the participants.
+LiquidFeedback provides a preference voting system that allows users to not only vote yes or no, but also to indicate preferences such as favorites and second choices.

 Learn more about the key features of the software below: